 Full disclosure – the parties will rely on the fiduciary obligations of the other party imposed by Family Code Sections 721, 1100, and 2102, to disclose all material facts and information about the existence, characterization, and valuation of all potential community property assets and obligations.

 Ex parte communications – the parties may/may not communicate with the mediator separately between mediation sessions except in limited circumstances

 Mediation enables you and your spouse to work directly with a mediator without attorneys present.
-If you do this, you should still hire a consulting attorney to explain applicable laws and procedures, identify issues, develop strategies and explore options.
+If you do this, you should still hire a consulting attorney to explain laws and procedures, identify issues, develop strategies, explore options, and help you process information and make a decision.
+If your spouse is a tad difficult or you have difficulty with numbers or in stressful settings, taking an attorney with you can make a world of difference.
 An attorney can help you make settlement offers, understand alternatives and prepare counteroffers.

-Having the guidance of an experienced and conscious attorney behind the scenes during mediation is worth her weight in gold.
+Having the guidance of an experienced and conscious attorney with you or behind the scenes during mediation can be worth the lawyer’s weight in gold.

 6. Ink the deal